 Toilets are designed to use a certain amount of water to flush.
 With the water consumption limitations imposed by the government, all of that water is needed for the toilet to work properly.
 Reducing the level in the tank will cause the toilet to flush poorly.
 A 'slow flushing toilet' is a sign of too low a water level.

-Inside the tank, you will find two key elements for setting the water level in the tank.
-The first is the fill valve.
+This is the fill valve.
 The fill valve has a float on it that can be adjusted to set the water level in the tank.
 Most fill valves have a float that slides up and down on the vertical fill valve.
-There is generally a retaining clip that allows for adjustment.
+There is a retaining clip or a screw device that allows for adjustment.

 Some toilets will have a ball cock that acts as a float.
 This will be connected to a horizontal rod that is connected to the fill valve.
 There will be a adjustment screw where the rod connects to the fill valve.